Why should I change my E-Z Lok inserts on a regular basis?

 In Summary – Replace The Threaded Inserts

-Not only is a shaft replacement a bit of a pain to do, but the cost of it in parts, downtime, and your time doing the work
+Not only is a shaft replacement a bit of a pain to do, but the cost of it in parts, downtime, and your time doing the work also far more than simply replacing the inserts on a regular basis.
+Then your table shaft will be fine for a lifetime.

 Basic regular maintenance is required to keep your machine operating at optimal performance.
 Please check your manual for more maintenance information.